SF-Bitcoindevs/bitcoinjslib-wallet/README.md

 This is a of Carbonwallet with most updated bitcoinlib-js libraries

 # Latest Updates
-April 12, 2014
+April 20, 2014

-1. Larry pushed a number of changes to get running

-2. Working passphrase.
+1. We are 420 feature friendly today!

+2. Srinivasan implemented seeding with testcoins for testnet wallet and grunt for running server

+3. Next: Clean up front-end presentation for amounts